Super-expanders and warped cones: Results

-Our treatment is functional-analytic in flavour and, like \cite{Nowak-Sawicki}, utilises Poincar\'e inequalities rather than isoperimetric inequalities, which are best-suited for standard (Hilbert-space) expanders.
-However, it picks up some ideas from the measure-theoretic approach of \cite{Vigolo}, notably the key idea of studying families of graphs quasi-isometric to a warped cone instead of the cone itself, which allows the language of graph theory.
+Our treatment is functional-analytic in flavour and, like \cite{Nowak-Sawicki}, utilises Poincar\'e inequalities rather than isoperimetric inequalities, which are best-suited for classical (Hilbert-space) expanders.
+Nonetheless, it picks up some ideas from the measure-theoretic approach of \cite{Vigolo}, notably the key idea of studying families of graphs quasi-isometric to a warped cone, which allows the language of graph theory.